What is osteogenesis imperfecta?

 Management of osteogenesis imperfecta (OI):

-Management of the disease includes focusing on preventing or minimizing deformities, and maximizing the individual's functional ability at home and in the community.
+Management of the disease includes focusing on preventing or minimizing deformities and maximizing the child's functional ability at home and in the community.
 Management of OI is either non-surgical or surgical.
 Non-surgical interventions may include one or more of the following:

 - physical therapy

-- positioning aids (to help sit, lie, or stand)
+- positioning aids - used to help the child sit, lie, or stand

-- braces and splints (to prevent deformity and promote support or protection)
+- braces and splints - used to prevent deformity and promote support or protection

 - psychological counseling